-SCED 700 MAT Secondary/P-12 Capstone:

-Action Research and Professional Portfolio
+SCED 700 MAT Secondary/P-12 Capstone: Action Research and Professional Portfolio 3 cr.
 Capstone.
 Individual action research project and paper related to the content area of certification and exit electronic portfolio meeting standards.
 Course is graded A, B, C or F. Blended format.
 Spring.
 SPED 506 Arithmetic: Learning Disabilities & the Reluctant Learner 3 cr.
 Introduction to learning disability interference with arithmetic performance in elementary school.
 Variable.

-SPED 551 Adapting Instruction in Diverse Classrooms

-An understanding of the instructional and social development needs of students with/without disabilities in inclusive classrooms.
+SPED 551 Adapting Instruction in Diverse Classrooms An understanding of the instructional and social development needs of students with/without disabilities in inclusive classrooms.
 Special attention to collaboration, diversity, technology, legislation, educational programming, instructional strategies, and inclusion models of instruction.
 Summer.
 Prerequisite: admission to the M.A.T.
 Elementary and Secondary program.

-SPED 561 Characteristics of Exceptional Children

-Etiology, diagnosis, physical, emotional and social characteristics of exceptional children, including the gifted.
+SPED 561 Characteristics of Exceptional Children Etiology, diagnosis, physical, emotional and social characteristics of exceptional children, including the gifted.
 Fall.
 SPED 562 Introduction to the Education of Exceptional Children 3 cr.
 History of special education in public schools.
 Study of legislative mandates and educational intervention procedures and resources.
 Definitions, characteristics and prevalence of specific disabilities.
 Understanding the educational needs of exceptional children including etiology and diagnosis of disabilities; diverse & gifted populations, preventive and remedial education will also be discussed.
 Fall, Spring.

-SPED 581 The Gifted Learner

-Study of recent research in characteristics and needs of gifted learners; model programs; future possibilities.
+SPED 581 The Gifted Learner Study of recent research in characteristics and needs of gifted learners; model programs; future possibilities.
 Summer.

-SPED 582 Curriculum for the Gifted Learner

-Theoretical and practical approaches to teaching gifted learners; constructing unique plans for each teacher's needs.
-For those who teach gifted learners.
-Intersession/Summer.
-Prerequisite: at least one course in curriculum.

-SPED 601 Assessment, Diagnosis and Evaluation of Exceptional Children

-Basic concepts, ethical concerns, legal issues and typical procedures related to the assessment and monitoring students with disabilities.
+SPED 601 Assessment, Diagnosis and Evaluation of Exceptional Children 3 cr.
+Basic concepts, ethical concerns, legal issues and typical procedures related to the assessment and monitoring students with disabilities. .
 Appropriate application and interpretation of testing results.
 Appropriate use of widely accepted assessment instruments.
 Strategies that consider the influence of diversity in the special education process.
 Fall.
-Prerequisites: SPED 562
+Prerequisites: SPED 562.
 SPED 602 Instructional Content & Practices for Exceptional Children 4 cr.
 Instructional strategies and practices to meet the needs of students with disabilities, including academic, behavioral, medical self-management, communication, vocational/career and general curriculum integrative needs.
 Strategies for communication and collaboration in working with individuals with exceptional learning needs, parents, school personnel and community agencies.
 3 credit lecture, 1 credit practicum.
 Fall, Spring.
-Prerequisites: SPED 562 and SPED 601 abilities 4 cr.

-SPED 603 Planning and Managing the Teaching and Learning Environment for Individuals With Disabilities

-Basic classroom management theories, methods and techniques for individuals with exceptional learning needs.
+Prerequisites: SPED 562 and SPED 601.
+SPED 603 Planning and Managing the Teaching and Learning Environment for Individuals With Disabilities Basic classroom management theories, methods and techniques for individuals with exceptional learning needs.
 Research-based best practices for effective management of teaching and learning.
 Use of technology in planning and managing the teaching and learning environment.
 3 credit lecture, 1 credit practicum.
 Fall, Spring.
-Prerequisites: SPED 562 and SPED 601
+Prerequisites: SPED 562 and SPED 601.
 SPED 604 Managing Student Behavior and Social Interaction Skills 4 cr.
 Strategies for promoting learning for students when behavior interferes with learning.
 3 credit lecture, 1 credit practicum.
 Fall.
 Prerequisites: SPED 562 and SPED 601.

-SPED 605 Communication and Collaborative Partnerships in Special Education Programs
+SPED 605 Communication and Collaborative Partnerships in Special Education Programs 3 cr.
 Strategies for communication and collaboration in working with individuals with exceptional learning needs, parents, school personnel and community agencies.
 Field experience component.
 Winter, spring.
-Prerequisite: 6 hours in special education courses.

-SPED 607: Educating Students on the Autism Spectrum

-Designed to provide basic and introductory information to the professional working with students diagnosed in the Autism Spectrum.
+Prerequisite: 6 hours in special education SPED 607: Educating Students on the Autism Spectrum Designed to provide basic and introductory information to the professional working with students diagnosed in the Autism Spectrum.
 Characteristics and current issues of the individuals in the autism spectrum; including behavior, social interactions, communication, and introduction to sensory/motor issues, advocacy for social responsibility and classroom strategies for inclusion, and the identification of global disability issues related to the autism spectrum across the lifespan.
 Elective for the Special Education M.Ed. candidate.
 Intersession and Summer.

-SPED 691 Seminar in Special Education
+SPED 691 Seminar in Special Education 3 cr.